What is Genesis Mentoring?

-Genesis is a program for individuals and families striving to make difficult life changes to improve their ability to obtain or retain safe and permanent housing.
-We match a qualified individual or family with a team of volunteers who have been approved and trained as mentors.
-Supported by a professional social worker, the Mentee(s) and Mentors work together for 18 weeks to complete a curriculum designed to improve goal setting, budgeting, parenting, and other daily living skills Mentees identify as important.
-Genesis combines sharing information and encouragement, within a trust-building personal relationship, to improve the Mentees ability to remain safely housed and to better care for their basic physical needs.
+Genesis Mentoring is a program for individuals and families striving to make difficult life changes to improve their ability to obtain or retain safe and permanent housing.
+We match a qualified individual or family with a volunteer who has been trained as mentors.
+Supported by a member of the professional Genesis Team, the Mentee(s) and Mentor work together for 18 weeks to complete a curriculum designed to improve goal setting, budgeting, parenting, and other daily living skills identified as important.
+Genesis Mentoring combines sharing information and encouragement, within a trust-building personal relationship, to improve the Mentees ability to remain safely housed and to better care for their basic physical needs.

-A working poor individual or family is interviewed by a professional social worker and selected to be matched with a sponsoring church, business, or civic group.
-The Mentee(s) complete a household financial literacy curriculum (with parenting and other daily living skills assistance as needed), with the help of a dedicated and trained team of 1 to 5 Mentors.
+A working poor individual or family is interviewed by a member of our Genesis team and selected to be matched with a mentor.
+The Mentee(s) complete a household financial literacy curriculum (with parenting and other daily living skills assistance as needed), with the help of a dedicated and trained mentor.

 Mentee(s) and Mentors meet 12 times during an 18 week period; with 8 sessions focused on skill development and 4 sessions focused on relationship building and fun.
-Both Mentors and Mentees are supported throughout the process by a professional social worker.
+Both Mentors and Mentees are supported throughout the process by a professional Genesis team member within The Community Outreach.

 Who are our Genesis Mentees: